-Settlement boundaries make clear which areas are considered to be countryside and which are built-up areas in policy terms.
-Within the countryside there is more restraint on development, though affordable housing and community facilities could still be permitted on land adjoining the settlement boundary.
+- 118. Settlement boundaries make clear which areas are considered to be countryside and which are built-up areas in policy terms.
+Within the countryside there is more restraint on development, though affordable housing and community facilities could still be permitted on land adjoining the settlement boundary. - 119.
 The boundaries are generally drawn along the predominant "edge" between built development and the countryside, but can be reviewed as places or planning strategies change.
-The settlement boundary around Pimperne has not been updated for over 15 years.
+The settlement boundary around Pimperne had not been updated for over 15 years until the Neighbourhood Plan undertook a review.
 The revised settlement boundary is shown on the map 6.
-The revisions are based on the following principles:
+The revisions are based on the following principles: - Following clearly identifiable boundaries where practical (such as field / garden boundaries, roads or streams) - Excluding protected green spaces on the edge of the settlement from the settlement boundary

-- Following clearly identifiable boundaries where practical (such as field / garden boundaries, roads or streams) - Excluding protected green spaces on the edge of the settlement from the settlement boundary - Including allocated sites that would otherwise lie outside of the settlement boundary (this change was made as a recommendation of the Examiner, and the boundary may be further adjusted in a future review once the detailed plans for the sites are approved)
+- Including allocated sites that would otherwise lie outside of the settlement boundary (this change was made as a recommendation of the Examiner, and the boundary may be further adjusted in a future review once the detailed plans for the sites are approved) - 120.
 The Parish Council had proposed excluding areas east of the A354 entirely from the settlement boundary given the difficulty of crossing the main road safely (bearing in mind that this would not preclude community infrastructure or employment uses as this would still be possible through the conversion of existing buildings and small-scale expansion of existing sites outside of the settlement boundary).
-However in The Examiner's view the status quo was preferable, and would not result in such an extensive area being developed as would be inappropriate on that side of the road.

-The main changes made as a result are listed below:

-- $\rightarrow\,$ Exclude village hall site and play area, with boundary redrawn to the rear of St Peter's Close - $\rightarrow\,$ Exclude church and churchyard, with boundary redrawn to the rear of Chestnut Farm and Manor Farm Close - \rightarrow Exclude Priory Field and Pavilion, with boundary redrawn to the edge of Old Bakery Close
+However in the Examiner's view, the status quo was preferable, and would not result in such an extensive area being developed as would be inappropriate on that side of the road. - 121.
+The main changes made as a result are listed below: - $\rightarrow\,$ Exclude village hall site and play area, with boundary redrawn to the rear of St Peter's Close - $\rightarrow\,$ Exclude church and churchyard, with boundary redrawn to the rear of Chestnut Farm and Manor Farm Close - \rightarrow Exclude Priory Field and Pavilion, with boundary redrawn to the edge of Old Bakery Close